superDross/dotfiles/notes/system_design/scalability.md

 There are many ways to do this

-### Round Robin
+#### Round Robin

 Iterate through all the servers ip addresses sequentially for each request.

 e.g. request 1 goes to server1, request 2 goes to server2, request 3 goes to server1 etc.

-To implement this properly we need to use caching to ensure that cpu intensive tasks are not done over and over again.
+To implement this properly we need to use caching to ensure that CPU intensive tasks are not done over and over again.

-Session data is stored on a separate server or RAID so we can share state across all the servers.

-Session data could be stored on a shared database that all servers will have access to.

-RAID (specifically RAID1) is essentially having multiple HDDs storing the exact same data such that if one HDD fails, your data is not lost.

-Any lost data is then copied back to the other drive.

-There is multiple forms of RAID.
+#### Layer 4 Load Balancing

+Looks at [layer 4](../web/osi_model.md) to decide how to distribute requests.

+This involves the source, destination IP address and ports in the header and not the packet contents.

+#### Layer 7 Load Balancing

+Looks at [layer 7](../web/osi_model.md) to decide how to distribute requests.

+This involves layer 4 LB plus cookies etc. are used too to determine routing e.g. can see it is a video and therefore distribute to a video streaming specific server.

 ### LB Replication